jdcarvajalc/ARI-asterisk-implementation/README.md

 # Clinic Appointment System

-This is a clinic appointment system project.
+This is a basic clinic appointment system project.
 It allows users to obtain information about available appointments through phone calls using Asterisk ARI.
 The application utilizes Google Text-to-Speech (TTS) to generate audio messages and SoX to convert the audio files to the format required by Asterisk.
 Appointment information is stored in a MySQL database.

 ## Installation